castlecraft/custom_containers/docs/frappe-ci-cd.md

 Make changes to config file as per need.

-Current pre-commit config also requires `package.json`, `.eslintrc.js` and `.prettierrc`. `package.json` will install eslint and prettier in the environment for code checks.
-Respective rc files configure the checks.
+Current pre-commit requires `.eslintrc.js` and `.prettierrc` files to configure the checks.
 All example files are available under `frappe-ci-cd` directory.

 Following example for `python:3-alpine` image used in CI task.
 Working directory is your root of your app repo.